-Trading an underlying commodity incurs the following costs:
+Trading a SB on an underlying commodity incurs the following costs:

 This table shows the different types of cost categories and their meaning Cash and Futures One-off entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
-Currency conversion Any cash realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Cash only Ongoing costs Daily Holding cost A fee is charged to your account for every night that your position is held.
+Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
+Cash only Ongoing costs Daily holding cost A fee is charged to your account for each night your position is held.
 This means the longer you hold a position, the more it costs.
 Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions and other account fees with other persons including a distributor that may have introduced you.
-Futures only Other costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to half the applicable spread to open and close a trade
+Futures Only Other Costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to half the applicable spread to open and close a trade.

-How long should I hold a CFD on a commodity and can I take my money out early?
+How long should I hold a spread bet on a commodity, and can I take out my money early?

-CFDs are intended for short term trading, in some cases intraday and are generally not suitable for long term investments.
+SBs are intended for short term trading, in some cases intraday and are generally not suitable for long term investments.
 There is no recommended holding period, no cancellation period and therefore no cancellation fees.
-You can open and close a CFD on a commodity at any time during market hours.
+You can open and close a SB on a commodity at any time during market hours.